-It can also indicate that someone is ungenerous and will not bat an eye to help someone in need.
+It can also indicate that someone is not generous and will not bat an eye to help someone in need.
 However, sometimes it is okay to be called a kuripot.

 What’s wrong with being a kuripot?

-They often prioritize their family’s needs or other financial goals instead of overspending on expensive coffees, ice-covered milk teas, or going out every weekend.
+They often prioritize their family’s needs or other financial goals instead of overspending on expensive coffees, ice-filled milk teas, or going out every weekend.